wirapratamaz/RAG-JOURNEY/CHATBOT-PY/README.md

 6. **Advanced settings** (if needed):
    - You can specify Python version, packages, or other requirements in the Advanced settings section

+7. **Troubleshooting Deployment Issues**:
+   - If you encounter import errors, try deploying `simple_app.py` or `debug_app.py` first
+   - Check that all dependencies are in `requirements.txt`
+   - Make sure all import paths are correct (use `from src.module import something` instead of `from module import something`)
+   - Ensure your Chroma database is properly initialized
+   - Check the Streamlit Cloud logs for detailed error messages

 Your app will now be deployed and publicly accessible via the URL provided by Streamlit!